nancy-kataria/social-app/README.md

 'post' page is statically generated using getStaticProps and paths.

-'myProfile' uses frequently changing data and is rendered server side.
+'myProfile' uses frequently changing data and getServerSideProps is used for this.